Cultural facilities fund (minor projects)

 • Studies that are not directly related to facilities such as business plans, marketing plans, strategic plans, etc. (please consult the Capacity Building Program Guidelines for funding relating to these types of projects)

-• Projects funded through the Major Capital Development Projects Fund
+• Projects funded through the Cultural Facilities Fund - Major Capital Projects are not eligible to this program.

 The Cultural Facilities Fund program includes a Major Capital Development category.
-This category is administered through the Cultural Development Initiatives Unit and assists eligible organizations with funding for projects that have an overall estimated budget that is greater than $60,000.
-The next deadline for this program is March 31, 2023.
+This category is administered through the Cultural Development and Initiatives Unit and assists eligible organizations with funding for projects that have an overall estimated budget that is greater than $60,000.
+The next deadline for this program is September 15, 2023.
 There is no specific application form.
 The Guidelines identify the information and documents that must be included in your submission.
-To view the Guidelines click here.
-For more information, please contact Thomas Radford.
+To obtain a copy of the program guidelines, or for more information, please contact Thomas Radford.

 Restrictions